GloRilla: Personal life

+Legal issues

+In April 2024, Woods was arrested and charged with a DUI in Gwinnett County, Georgia.
+She reportedly failed a sobriety test after being pulled over for making an improper U-turn.
+She was released on a $1,956 bond.

 In July 2025, Woods's home was burglarized by several unknown masked intruders.
-After arriving to the scene, law enforcement officers did not locate the burglars but charged Woods with possession of marijuana found in a bedroom closet.
-She was briefly arrested but got released on a $22,260 bond.
+After arriving at the scene, law enforcement officers did not locate the burglars, but charged Woods with possession of marijuana found in a bedroom closet.
+She was briefly arrested and was released on a $22,260 bond.